babelouest/glewlwyd/docs/INSTALL.md

 $ docker run --rm -it -p 4593:4593 -v /path/to/your/config:/etc/glewlwyd babelouest/glewlwyd:src
 ```

-You can use the same options and configuration than in the official docker image, including customized configuration files.
+You can use the same options than in the official docker image, including customized configuration.

 ## Manual install from source